-- 1. On the Uyuni Server, at the command prompt, check the contents of the /srv/www/htdocs/pub/ directory.
+- On the Uyuni Server, at the command prompt, check the contents of the /srv/www/htdocs/pub/ directory.
 This directory contains all available public keys.
 Take a note of the key that applies to the client you are registering. - 2.
 Open the relevant bootstrap script, locate the ORG\GPG\KEY= parameter and add the required key.
+You do not need to delete any previously stored keys.
 For example:

-'''

 uyuni-gpg-pubkey-0d20833e.key

-'''